minkezhang/recipes/mains/fish_fragrant_eggplant.md

 1. Sprinkle some salt and let sit in a collander for ~30min.
 1. Add 2c oil into wok and heat on medium / medium-high.
 1. Deep fry eggplant chunks in several batches until golden brown (~3 - 4min).
-1. Add some more oil in a wok on medium heat and fry the meat until crisp and browned.
+1. Empty and add some more oil in a wok on medium heat and fry the meat until crisp and browned.
 1. Add pixian douban and stir until the oil becomes red (~1min).
-1. Add garlic and ginger and stir until fragrant (~1min).
+1. Add garlic and ginger and stir until fragrant (< 1min).
 1. Add stock and sugar and mix.
 1. Add eggplant and mix for 1 - 2min.
 1. Add pre-mixed cornstarch and stir until thickened.
 1. Add vinegar and stir briefly.
 1. Garnish with spring onions.

+## Sources

+* Dunlop, Fuchsia. _Every Grain of Rice_